 The Bottom Line:

 Matcha can be a very healthy way to get good vitamins, minerals, and antioxidants as well as a boost of caffeine.
-However, there is limited (human) research to support the long-term health claims that are made for this beverage.
+However, we need more research to confirm the long-term health claims.
 If you plan to incorporate matcha into your diet, great!
-But if you are already a strong caffeine consumer, you might want to proceed with caution.
+But watch out for the extra sugar and if you also drink coffee – the extra caffeine!